flrnd/nestjs-graphql-example/README.md

 NestJS GraphQL API example with unit and e2e tests.

-I use `pnpm` as my node manager, you can use whatever you like, simply remove the pnpm-lock.yaml file and use `npm|yarn` or whatever you like instead.
+I use `pnpm` as my node manager, you can use whatever you like, simply remove the pnpm-lock.yaml file and use `npm|yarn` instead.

 ## Scripts